jdmdigital/bootplate/README.md

 ## Vision
 Building even totally custom WordPress themes contains a lot of repetition.
 There are certain templates you just end up re-creating again and again.
 Worse, you end up using a lot of functions that make the theme play well with WordPress, popular WordPress plugin classes, as well as different versions of Bootstrap.

-Our vision for BootPlate is pretty simple.
+Our vision for Bootplate is pretty simple.
 Here goes.

 * Use WordPress Themeing Best Practices
 * Extend via Plugins (not theme-specific)